arup-group/arc-components/README.md

 In the browser you will see the available test files.
 Click on a file to start debugging.

 ## Scripts
+- `start` runs your app for development, reloading on file changes
+- `build` builds your app and outputs it in your `dist` directory
+- `storybook` runs the web-component playground for your project
+- `storybook:build` builds the web-component playground for your project
+- `test` runs your test suite with Web Test Runner
+- `test:watch` runs your test suite with Web Test Runner while watching file changes
 - `lint` runs the linter for your project
 - `format` runs the formatter for your project
-- `test` runs your test suite with Web Test Runner
-- `test:watch` runs your test suite with Web Test Runner while watching file changes
-- `storybook` runs the web-component playground for your project
-- `storybook:build` builds the web-component playground for your project
-- `build` builds your app and outputs it in your `dist` directory
-- `start:build` runs your app after it has been built using the build command
-- `start` runs your app for development, reloading on file changes

 ## Tooling configs
 For most of the tools, the configuration is in the `package.json` to reduce the amount of files in your project.